|

 The Wedding Cake Rock is one of many rock formations and is suspended 25 metres (82 ft) above sea level.
 Its also noted for its scenic location, tourist popularity, and an attractive location for photography.

-The rock was closed off from Direct public access in May 2015 after a survey conducted determined that the rock was unstable.
+Stepping onto the rock was closed off from Direct public access in May 2015 after a survey conducted determined that the rock was unstable.
 As a result, it’s believed that Wedding Cake Rock will collapse into the Tasman Sea within the next decade.
-Therefore, it has now been fenced off from standing on the rock, but you can still visit and take plenty of photos.

 Note: You are advised not to walk beyond the fencing, stand or sit on the rock because it’s dangerously unstable.